Myelomatous Pleural Effusion: A Case Series

 Abstract

-Background: The extramedullary disease usually occurs in the advanced stages of multiple myeloma and predicts poor survival.
-Commonly involved extramedullary sites in multiple myeloma include the nasal cavity, lymph nodes, lung, central nervous system, liver, spleen, skin, and orbit.
-Pleural effusion in multiple myeloma is unusual and rarely due to multiple myeloma itself.
-Myelomatous pleural effusions occur in less than 1% of cases of multiple myeloma.
+Background: Extramedullary disease in multiple myeloma typically occurs at advanced stages and is associated with poor survival.
+Common extramedullary sites include the nasal cavity, lymph nodes, lungs, central nervous system, liver, spleen, skin, and orbit.
+Pleural effusions in multiple myeloma are unusual and rarely due to the myeloma itself, occurring in less than 1% of cases.

-Material and methods: Eight patients were diagnosed with myelomatous pleural effusion in the Department of Medical Oncology at a tertiary cancer care center in India, during the 7-year period (2012 to 2018).
-Clinical presentation, diagnosis, treatment, and survival details were abstracted from medical records.
+Case Presentation: This case series described eight patients diagnosed with myelomatous pleural effusion at the Department of Medical Oncology in a tertiary cancer care center in India, between 2012 and 2018.
+Clinical presentation, diagnosis, treatment, and survival data were extracted from medical records.

-Results: We report eight patients with myelomatous pleural effusion, constituting 0.45 % of all multiple myeloma cases treated during the study period.
-Five out of the eight patients were females with a median age of 58 years.
-Three patients had myelomatous pleural effusion at the time of initial diagnosis and five developed pleural effusion at disease progression.
-IgG was the common immunoglobulin subtype.
-The International staging system stage was stage I in one patient and stage III in seven patients.
-After the diagnosis of multiple myeloma, all patients developed myelomatous pleural effusion at a median of 7 months and all patients died within 2 weeks.
+Results: The eight patients with myelomatous pleural effusion represented 0.45% of all multiple myeloma cases treated during the study period.
+Five of the eight patients were female, with a median age of 58 years.
+Three patients presented with myelomatous pleural effusion at initial diagnosis, while five developed it during disease progression.
+IgG was the most common immunoglobulin subtype.
+The International Staging System (ISS) stage was I in one patient and III in seven.
+After the diagnosis of multiple myeloma, all patients developed myelomatous pleural effusion at a median of 7 months, and all died within 2 weeks.

 Conclusion: Pleural effusions in multiple myeloma should be investigated to rule out myelomatous pleural effusion.
-Myelomatous pleural effusion is rare, having a poor prognostic outlook and an aggressive natural course.
+Myelomatous pleural effusion is a rare manifestation of myeloma, characterized by an aggressive course and poor prognosis.

 Introduction